-Pilates is, without a doubt, one of the must-add exercises to your personal training routine in 2020.
-Why?
-Because it’s perfect for just about every client you’re working with.
+Pilates is, without a doubt, perfect for just about every client you’re working with.

 Seriously, no matter their age, capability, or their goals, Pilates could be the perfect addition to any exercise routine.
 Is your client looking to tone their muscles and lose weight?
 Pilates does that.
 Are they hoping to tighten their core and improve their posture?
 Pilates does it.
 What about improved flexibility and reducing risk of osteoporosis?
 Pilates does that, too.